sebivenlo/ESDE_G1_Ansible/index.md

 [Ansible](https://www.ansible.com/) is a tool that encapsulates workflow ochestration, configuration management, provisioning, and application deployment in a simplistic platform.

+This workshop will introduce you to the automation tool [Ansible](https://www.ansible.com/), it will also go through some important Ansible topics and finally assign you some exercise in order for you to play around with the tool.

 ### Table of contents
+{:.no_toc}
+---

 1.
 {:toc}